Ahmed-Halim/A/README.md

-Algorithms used in competitive programming.
+list of algorithms which commonly used in competitive programming.